the detection of Vitamin A and iron deficiency it is possible

 It can also be easily combined with the measurement of

-CRP and AGP as indicators for acute and chronic infection.
+CRP and AGP as indicators for the early and late stage of an infection.
 The

 infectious status can be of interest by itself but also be

 used to correct RBP and ferritin which are influenced by infection.
 More information on Vit.
-A and Ferritin
+A and Iron

 The combined Sandwich